RamaRaju-vj/WebDesign-Project/README.md

 ●	EXPRESS JS - API’s.
 ●	RENDER - To host the website.

-Introduction
-Our project is based on a Work Management Tool that is widely used in corporate companies, especially in the software industry.
-It can be used both by the administrator and the employee.
-From the admin perspective, they can assign new projects to an employee, and they also have access to change the project's working status.
-They can even designate any member of that project as an admin.
-Tasks can be given to each individual.
-From an employee perspective, they can only deal with the project notification bar and also update the status of their individual tasks.
-Our website also contains other features like notifications, error messages, and a registration page.
-Project Structure
-Client Structure - All files related to frontend 	Server Structure - All files related to backend and is written in Client folder and it consists of 	also databases is written in Server folder. components.

 Registration Page & Login Page
 ●	New Employee can register by providing details.